Premature ejaculation can put a spanner in the works when it comes to having a fulfilling sex life.

 - Work on reducing penile sensation: Do you orgasm too quickly?
 Try using local anaesthetic sprays and creams, which can help stop you from ejaculating in a jiffy.
 Using thick condoms is also a great way to limit sensation, so before diving into the deep end, give this a shot.

 - Figure out whether erectile dysfunction is also an issue: Premature ejaculation and erectile dysfunction are often connected, so getting help and support for erectile dysfunction can often put a pep back in your step.

 - Personalised treatment plans and support: Pilot offers personalised premature ejaculation treatment plans that are created to suit your individual needs.
-Simply complete the text-based online assessment when you have time and one of our Australian doctors will create a plan to treat PE just for you.
+Simply take our online consult and one of our Australian practitioner will create a plan to treat PE just for you.
 This could include oral medication, or for those unsuitable or unsure, non-medical tools and resources.
-There's no shame in seeking help and you don't have to worry about discussing your personal issue face to face — all doctor consultations are online and all medication is delivered discreetly to your door.
+There's no shame in seeking help and you don't have to worry about discussing your personal issue face to face — all practitioner consultations are online and all medication is delivered discreetly to your door.

 Photo Credit: Getty Images